vorSherer/code-201-prework/README.md

 ##### 8. Tutorials *(25-50 hours)*
 Complete these tutorials prior to the first day of class.

-   - Codecademy: <a href="https://www.codecademy.com/courses/learn-html-css/lessons/structure/exercises/what-is-html?action=lesson_resume">Intro to HTML+CSS</a> (It's free, you don't need the "Intensive" version)
+   - <a href="https://www.khanacademy.org/computing/computer-programming/html-css">Intro to HTML+CSS</a> (up through and including the “Web development tools” section) on Khan Academy
-   - Khan Academy: <a href="https://www.khanacademy.org/computing/computer-programming/programming">Intro to JavaScript: Drawing and Animation</a> (also free)
+   - <a href="https://www.khanacademy.org/computing/computer-programming/programming">Intro to JavaScript: Drawing and Animation</a> on Khan Academy

 ##### 9. Complete the textbook readings for Day 1 of class *(2-3 hours)*